Cantera/cantera-website/pages/tutorials/PythonTutorial.rst

 Chemical Kinetics
 =================

-`Solution` objects are also `Kinetics` objects, and provide all of the methods necessary to compute the thermodynamic quantities associated with each reaction, reaction rates, and species creation and destruction rates.
+:class:`Solution` objects are also :class:`Kinetics` objects, and provide all of the methods necessary to compute the thermodynamic quantities associated with each reaction, reaction rates, and species creation and destruction rates.
 They also provide methods to inspect the quantities that define each reaction such as the rate constants and the stoichiometric coefficients.
-The rate calculation functions are used extensively within Cantera's :ref:`reactor network model
+The rate calculation functions are used extensively within Cantera's
-<sec-cython-zerodim>` and :ref:`1D flame model <sec-cython-onedim>`.
+`reactor network model </api-docs/docs/sphinx/html/cython/zerodim.html#sec-cython-zerodim>`_ and `1D flame model </api-docs/docs/sphinx/html/cython/onedim.html#sec-cython-onedim>`_.

 Information about individual reactions that is independent of the thermodynamic state can be obtained by accessing `Reaction` objects with the